cloudfoundry/bosh-softlayer-cpi-release/README.md

 This is a BOSH release for the SoftLayer CPI.

-The latest version for the SoftlLayer CPI release is here.
-Also, it is already available on [bosh.io](http://bosh.io).
+The latest version for the SoftlLayer CPI release is available on [bosh.io](https://bosh.io/releases/github.com/cloudfoundry/bosh-softlayer-cpi-release?all=1).

-To use this CPI you will need to use the SoftLayer light stemcell. it's also available on [bosh.io](http://bosh.io).
+To use this CPI you will need to use the SoftLayer light stemcell. it's also available on [bosh.io](https://bosh.io/stemcells/bosh-softlayer-xen-ubuntu-xenial-go_agent).

 ## Bootstrap on SoftLayer

-You can use bosh-init from community to bootstrap an environment.

-See [bosh-init-usage](docs/bosh-init-usage.md).
-Use the CPI and stemcells releases above to do so.
+Refer to [init-softlayer](docs/init-softlayer.md) to bootstrap on Softlayer.

 ## Deployment Manifests Samples

 For Cloud Config, see [sl-cloud-config](docs/sl-cloud-config.yml)

 For Concourse, follow the guide of [Cluster with BOSH](http://concourse.ci/clusters-with-bosh.html) and reference the deployment manifest sample in ```Deploying Concourse``` section.

-For a minimalistic deployment of Cloud Foundry (diego architecture), follow the introduction  [minimalistic_cf_deployment.md](docs/minimalistic_cf_deployment.md).

 ## Frequently Asked Questions and Answers